Soft, buttery, & completely gluten-free coconut flour pancakes.

 Grease a nonstick pan.
 Set aside.
 If using oats instead of oat flour, process in a blender until fine.
 Whisk the first three ingredients in a bowl.
 Stir in remaining ingredients.
-Set aside for at least 10 minutes, and preheat the oven to 350 F. When the oven reaches 350, turn it down to 250 F, pour pancakes into the skillet (be sure it’s nonstick – stainless steel doesn’t work well here), and place on the oven center rack.
+Set aside for at least 10 minutes, and preheat the oven to 350 F. When the oven reaches 350, turn it down to 250 F, and pour silver-dollar-sized pancakes into the skillet.
+You want to make small, thin pancakes so they cook evenly.
+Be sure the skillet is nonstick, as tainless steel doesn’t work well here.
+Place on the oven center rack.
 Bake 8-10 minutes or until pancake tops are cooked and a spatula easily slides underneath.
 Re-grease the skillet, pour more pancakes, and repeat – the second batch might need a few extra minutes to bake.
 With this baking-instead-of-frying pancake method, there’s no need to flip, and the pancakes slide off easily!
 (Note: I’ve never tried this recipe with a different flour and so recommend making one of my many other pancake recipes if you’d prefer a coconut-free pancake recipe.)

 Link Of The Day: